 Prevention and Early Treatment

-Good oral hygiene involves: brushing your teeth for about two minutes last thing at night before you go to bed and on one other occasion everyday, using toothpaste that contains the right amount of fluoride , flossing your teeth daily, not smoking, regularly visiting your dentist.
+Good oral hygiene involves: brushing your teeth for about two minutes in the morning, and last thing at night everyday, using toothpaste that contains the right amount of fluoride, flossing your teeth daily, not smoking, regularly visiting your dentist.